tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/set-blob-tier.md

 The list of supported tiers is not restricted by the request version, and new tiers may be added in the future.

+> [!NOTE]
-Note: Tiers on blob storage accounts are currently in preview.
+>  Tiers on blob storage accounts are currently in preview.
 For detailed information about block blob level tiering see [Hot, cool and archive storage tiers](https://docs.microsoft.com/en-us/azure/storage/storage-blob-storage-tiers).

 ## See Also
  [Authentication for the Azure Storage Services](Authentication-for-the-Azure-Storage-Services.md)